 Before you do anything, you NEED to stroll the charming alleys.
 You can take a map, but it’s not necessary.
 You can’t possibly get lost, and if you do, so the better!
 You’ll only stumble upon one more alluring alley after the other.
 As you’re walking around, you’ll likely hear or notice people mentioning how much Kotor resembles Dubrovnik or even Venice.
 Don’t forget that Kotor was under the control of the Venetians for a long time, so there are similarities.
 Yet, I found the town to be a bit more compact than Dubrovnik and filled with just as many cats.

 Since the town is a UNESCO World Heritage site, the town is prohibited from making big changes, therefore, preserving it’s irresistible historic charm.
-You’ll find several churches, two orthodox churches, an old town clock and a promenade to meander down.
+Some of the main sights to see in Kotor include several churches, two orthodox churches, an old town clock and a promenade to meander down.
 For 2,50 € per person, you can take a gander inside the St. Triphon’s Cathedral and walk upstairs for a view over the square.
 Don’t forget to walk out the Main Gate, which was once higher but has sunk a bit because of earthquakes in 1667 and 1979.

 Walk the City Walls & Fortress